Conversion Rate Optimization (CRO) Tools: Improving Conversion Rates & User Experience

 What it is:

-Hotjar is behavior analytics software and conversion rate optimization tool that helps you measure and track user behavior and feedback.
+Hotjar is a behaviour analytics software and conversion rate optimisation tool that helps you measure and track user behaviour and feedback.
 Over 1,3M websites use Hotjar to help them improve UX and increase conversions.

 What it’s good for: